UFI Codes for Hazardous Products

 How you decide to add UFI codes to your products will depend on the specifics of your production environment, as well as the substrates and products you work with.
 The Linx range of coding & marking printers is perfectly suited to production lines featuring a wide variety of packaging and materials.
 These include flexible or rigid packaging, plastic, PET, films, rubber, glass, metals and more.

-Linx Solutions for UFI Coding
+Linx Solutions for UFI Codes

 Inkjet Barcode Printing